ohathar/Sportarr/README.md

     restart: unless-stopped
 ```

-**Important:** The default `PUID=99` and `PGID=100` match Unraid's default "nobody" user.
-If you need different permissions, override these values to match your user (run `id` to find your UID/GID).

 The `/config` volume stores your database and settings.
 The `/sports` volume is your media library root folder.

-**Note:** Unlike older versions, Sportarr does NOT require a `/downloads` volume mapping.
-Like Sonarr/Radarr, it gets download paths dynamically from your download client's API.
-If your download client and Sportarr see different paths (common in Docker), use **Remote Path Mappings** in Settings > Download Clients to translate between them.

 After starting the container, access the web UI at `http://your-server-ip:1867`.